Sally Buzbee

+Early life and education

-Buzbee was born in Walla Walla, Washington.
+Sally Streff was born in Walla Walla, Washington.
 She lived in the Bay Area and the suburbs of Dallas before graduating from high school in Olathe, Kansas.
 She earned a bachelor's degree from the University of Kansas and joined the Associated Press in 1988.
-She earned her MBA from Georgetown University.
+She earned her Master of Business Administration from Georgetown University.

+Career

 Buzbee began her career with the Associated Press as a reporter in Topeka and San Diego.
 She later worked as the organization's Middle East regional editor, based in Cairo.
 She returned to the United States to be the AP's Washington bureau chief during the 2012 and 2016 elections.
 In 2017, Buzbee became senior vice president and executive editor of AP.

 When Buzbee became executive editor of The Washington Post on June 1, 2021, she was the paper's first female editor-in-chief.

-In a November 2021 interview with Kara Swisher, Buzbee said the journalistic independence of the Post from its billionaire owner Jeff Bezos was "never in question at any point" during her hiring process.
+In a November 2021 interview with Kara Swisher, Buzbee said the journalistic independence of The Washington Post from its billionaire owner Jeff Bezos was "never in question at any point" during her hiring process.
+After Sir William Lewis became the CEO and publisher in January 2024, he pushed Buzbee to not run unflattering stories about him.
+She abruptly stepped down on June 2, 2024 "amid a broader shake-up."